Wax and Oil Best Colored Pencils – The Difference

-- An oil-based colored pencil will also give your work a more sophisticated look- think of the cohesiveness of an oil painting.
-Do note that your experience with an oil-based colored pencil will depend on your skillfulness.
+- An oil-based color application will also give your work a more sophisticated look- think of the cohesiveness of an oil painting.
+Do note that your experience with colored oil pencils will depend on your skillfulness.
 Such pencils are a specialized tool made for artists who know how to work with them.

-Bottom Line Oil-based colored pencils are truly a delight to work with.
+Oil based colored pencils are truly a delight to work with.
 They can be layered with ease and produce a soft, yet intense finish.
-Do note that skills, patience and budget are required if you opt for oil-based colored pencils.
+Do note that skills, patience, and budget are required if you opt for oil-based ones.

-Otherwise, you may be better off practicing your technique with wax-based colored pencils.
+Otherwise, you may be better off practicing your technique with wax-based colored set.

-Comparison – Professional Colored Pencils vs Lower-Cost Alternatives
+Watch this video for Comparison – Professional Pencils vs Lower-Cost Alternatives